getlantern/httpseverywhere/README.md

 }
 ```

 Please note that this library does not support any rules that include backtracking, specifically any rules with `(?!` or `(?=`, because those are not supported in Go's regular expressions packages for performance reasons.
+That excludes approximately 6,000 out of around 22,000 rule sets.